 How can it be wrong to develop renewable energy, in a world that is in desperate need for a green transition?
 In Western Sahara, the problems are numerous.

-At present, there are three operational wind farms in occupied Western Sahara.
-A fourth is under construction, while several are in the planning stage.
-Combined, these wind farms will have a capacity of over 1000 MW.
+At present, there are five operational wind farms in occupied Western Sahara.
+Five more are in the planning stage.
+Combined, these wind farms will have a capacity of over 2000 MW.

-A WSRW report from October 2021 elaborates on all the Moroccan renewable projects in the occupied territory.
+A WSRW report from October 2021 elaborates on all the Moroccan renewable projects in the occupied territory that were known at the time.

 “Siemens should demonstrate how its activities in Western Sahara are in line with the interests and wishes of Saharawis, in accordance with the right to self-determination stipulated in the International Covenant on Civil and Political Rights and International Covenant on Economic, Social and Cultural Rights.
 Should this not be possible, the company should withdraw from Western Sahara.”